HayeJ-DTP/2019-Hackathon/README.md

 # 2019-Hackathon: Developing a tool to identify and remove population variants out of NGS read alignments
 GitHub repository for the 2019 Bioinformatics assessment

 This project aimed to develop a tool, through python, to read, identify, and remove population variants from NGS read alignments from a chosen input file.
-The tool allows for the input of sequences from any .fasta file, enabling the user to easily, and quickly, download and analyse sequence data from sites such as NCBI
+The tool allows for the input of sequences from any .fasta file, enabling the user to easily, and quickly, download and analyse sequence data from sites such as NCBI.

-Usage: Pileup2variant.py INPUT.pileup OUTPUTname %variantCutoff SAMdepth.csv
+The first step is to download the example .fastq files (in this case for flu), using wget:

 	wget  ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR350/004/ERR3506784/ERR3506784_1.fastq.gz